SpaceVim/SpaceVim/docs/quick-start-guide.md

 ### Windows

-The easiest way is to download and run [install.ps1](../install.ps1).
-The script installs or updates SpaceVim for Vim and Neovim (if it exists).
+The easiest way is to download and run [install.cmd](../install.cmd).
+The script installs or updates SpaceVim (if it exists) for Vim and Neovim.

 ## Run in docker